Unfortunately for business owners, falsification of timesheets is a common problem.

 Large corporations usually have systems in place to deal with situations like these, but small businesses generally don’t have teams standing by, ready to track theft and monitor employee time.
 But this doesn’t mean that you should let time fraud go unchecked.
 The Fair Labor Standards Act (FLSA) leaves it up to the employers to track their employee timesheets.

-In many states, it can be difficult and time-consuming to make a deduction to an employee’s wages to ensure accurate records in a way that’s in compliance with the law.
+In many states, it can be difficult and time-consuming to make a deduction to an employee’s wages to ensure accurate records (all in a way that’s in compliance with the law).
 It’s usually much more straightforward if you catch the fraud within the same pay period that the falsification occurred.
 This allows you to correct the time record before the wages are paid.

 In other words, accurate time keeping becomes crucial to take action the moment employees steal your company time.
 You want to stop the problem before it escalates further and impacts your bottom line.